Payloads & Encoding

 Flag Effect

---skip-xss-scanning Only discover and probe — no payload injection
+--skip-xss-scanning Discover and probe only; no payload injection

 --skip-ast-analysis Skip AST-based DOM-XSS detection